jkool702/forkrun/README.md

 **COMPARED TO PARALLEL**

 * `forkrun` is considerably faster.
-In terms of "wall clock time" in my tests where I computed 11 different checksums of ~500,000 small files totaling ~19 gb saved on a ramdisk(see `forkrun.speedtest.bash` for details):
+In terms of "wall clock time" in my tests where I computed 11 different checksums of ~500,000 small files totaling ~19 gb saved on a ramdisk (see the `hyperfine_speedtest` sub-directory for details):
-  * forkrun was on average 7x faster than `parallel -m`.
+  * forkrun was on average 8x faster than `parallel -m` for very large file counts.
+For all batch sizes tested forkrun was at leasst twice as fast as parallel
   * In the particuarly lightweight checksums (`sum -s`, `cksum`) `forkrun` was ~18x faster than `parallel -m`.
   * If comparing in "1 line at a time mode", forkrun is more like 20-30x faster.
   * In terms of "CPU" time forkrun also tended to use less CPU cycles than parallel, though the difference here is smaller (forkrun is very good at fully utilizing all CPU cores, but doesnt magically make running whatever is being parallelized take fewer CPU cycles than running it sequential;ly would have taken).